What is Cubital Tunnel Syndrome?

 Cubital tunnel syndrome is a set of symptoms that may occur if the ulnar nerve in your elbow gets pinched.
 This may happen if you bend or lean on your elbows often.

 Your cubital tunnel

 The cubital tunnel is a groove in a bone near your elbow.
-This narrow groove provides a passage for the ulnar nerve, one of the main nerves in your arm.
+This narrow groove provides a passage for the ulnar nerve.
+This is 1 of the main nerves in your arm.
 The ulnar nerve can cause “funny bone” pain if your elbow gets bumped.
-Your cubital tunnel helps protect this nerve as it passes through your elbow and down to your fingers.
+Your cubital tunnel helps protect this nerve where it goes through your elbow and down to your fingers.

 Compressing the ulnar nerve

 Bending your elbow compresses the ulnar nerve inside the cubital tunnel.
 The nerve can get inflamed (irritated) after constant bending and pinching or after getting hurt.
+Leaning on your elbow also puts pressure on the nerve.
+People with health conditions like diabetes or chronic bed rest are at more risk of having cubital tunnel syndrome.
 Over time, this can lead to pain or numbness.
 The pain is often felt in your ring fingers and little fingers.

 Numbness or tingling in the ring fingers and little fingers